Wind-River/vxworks7-ros2-build/README.md

 Copyright (c) 2003-2021 Fabrice Bellard and the QEMU Project developers
 ```

-Filesystem with ROS2 artifacts needs to be prepared to boot with VxWorks.
+Filesystem with ROS 2 artifacts needs to be prepared to boot with VxWorks.

 ### Create an HDD image